 All registered practitioners will pay a registration fee.
-The Welsh Government has set the fees for 2019-20, these are set out in the table below.
+The Welsh Government has set the following fees.

 No. The administration costs involved with collecting a range of different fee amounts would be high and would mean that the registration fee for all registrants would have to increase.
 Administering a single annual fee for each group of registrants is more cost effective.